If PE is causing a problem for you and your partner, treatment with Priligy tablets, Paroxetine tablets or EMLA cream may help you to delay orgasm.

 If you’re using Priligy or Paroxetine tablets, take one tablet about three hours earlier.
 If you’re using EMLA cream, apply the prescribed amount to the underside of the head of the penis, just where it meets the shaft, about 20 minutes before sex.
 You must rinse or wipe off any remaining cream just before sex.

 Like all medicines, it’s possible that these will cause side effects.

-Priligy can cause nausea, dizziness, headaches, fainting and diarrhoea.
+Priligy and Paroxetine can cause nausea, dizziness, headaches, fainting and diarrhoea.
 If you notice any light-headedness you must not drive or operate machinery or undertake hazardous activities.

 Common side effects for EMLA cream can include genital numbness and irritated skin for both you and your partner.